 MATH 201 Calculus I Basic course in differential calculus with an introduction to integration.
 Topics covered include limits and continuity, the notion of the derivative, techniques of differentiation, the definite and indefinite integral, and the fundamental theorem of calculus.
 Prerequisite: MATH 105 or equivalent or permission of the instructor.
 (4 credit hours)

-MATH 202 Calculus II Continuation of MATH 201.
-Topics include inverse functions, techniques of integration, sequences and series, the conic sections and the polar coordinate system.
+MATH 302 Calculus II Continuation of MATH 201.
+Topics include inverse functions, techniques of integration, sequences and series, the conic sections, and the polar coordinate system.
 Prerequisite: At least a “C-“ in MATH 201 or equivalent.
-(4 credit hours)
+Required of all majors (4 credit hours)

 MATH 303 Calculus III Continuation of MATH 202.
 Topics include limits and continuity in three dimensions, vectors, vector functions, partial derivatives, multiple integrals, the notions of gradient, divergence, and curl, and the basic theorems of vector calculus.
 Required of all majors.

-MATH 304 Linear Algebra Introduction to the concepts and theory of linear algebra.
+MATH 355 Linear Algebra Introduction to the concepts and theory of linear algebra.
 Topics include vector spaces, bases, matrices, linear mappings, scalar products and orthogonality, determinants, bilinear forms, eigenvalues and eigenvectors, diagonalization, the spectral theorem and the SVD decomposition.
-Prerequisite: MATH 203 or equivalent.
-(4 credit hours)
+Required of all majors (4 credit hours)